Want some intel on the best B2B marketing strategies?

 No doubt, video marketing is one of the best B2B marketing strategies out there.

-92% of marketers say video plays an important role in their marketing campaigns.
+People remember 95% of a message when they access it through video.
 That’s a testament to the effectiveness of video.
 And that’s why you must have a video marketing strategy in place for your B2B brand.

 Video marketing is the use of videos (created by or for your brand) to market your services or products.
 It’s a brilliant strategy for brand awareness, onboarding new clients, product demos, and more.
 With over 1 billion hours of video content watched on YouTube alone in a day, video has proven to be a favorite content format.

 Pros of Video Marketing for B2B Brands

 - A simple way to build trust and authority